picarro-tslettnes/picarro-shared/src/apps/demo/cpp/daemon/README.md

 Picarro Demo - Server Executable
 ====================================

-The `demoserver` executable provides backend/indirect access to the demo app's functionality on behalf of its its clients, such the provided [demo-grpc-tool](../utils/grpc-tool) and [demo-dds-tool](../utils/dds-tool) utilities.
+The `demoserver` executable provides backend/indirect access to the demo app's functionality on behalf of its its clients, such the provided [demo-grpc-tool](../utils/grpc-tool) utility.
 It does so by linking in the following libraries:

 * [picarro_demo_native](../impl/native/README.md), the core library, which is the ultimate endpoint for requests,

 * [picarro_demo_grpc_service](../impl/grpc/server), containng the gRPC server.

-* [picarro_dds_publisher](../impl/dds/dds-publisher), containing the DDS publisher,

-* [picarro_dds_server](../impl/dds/rpc-server), containing the DDS server interface (derived from code generated from [demo-interface.idl](../../idl/demo-interface.idl)).

 ### Start services